wp-plugins/tweet-phrase/readme.txt

 == Frequently Asked Questions ==

-= Is Twitter API or login required? =
+* Is Twitter API or login required?
+No
+* I have to change the code of my theme?
 No

 == Screenshots ==